Medically reviewed by Drugs.com. Last updated on May 20, 2019.

 • Ophthalmic solution: For topical ophthalmic use only.
 Do not inject ophthalmic solution subconjunctivally or introduce directly into the anterior chamber of the eye.

-Adverse events were observed in some animal reproduction studies.
 Systemic concentrations of besifloxacin following ophthalmic administration are low.
-If ophthalmic agents are needed during pregnancy, the minimum effective dose should be used in combination with punctual occlusion for 3 to 5 minutes after application to decrease potential exposure to the fetus (Samples 1988).
+If ophthalmic agents are needed during pregnancy, the minimum effective dose should be used in combination with punctal occlusion for 3 to 5 minutes after application to decrease potential exposure to the fetus (Samples 1988).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience short-term pain or subconjunctival hemorrhage.
-Have patient report immediately to prescriber vision changes, ophthalmalgia, or eye irritation (HCAHPS).
+• Patient may experience short-term pain or eye redness.
+Have patient report immediately to prescriber vision changes, eye pain, or severe eye irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.